Scholarship applications open before the Summer School Call applications

-The African Doctoral Academy (ADA) is privileged to offer a limited number of candidates, at the start of their Doctoral careers, the opportunity to attend the ADA Winter School at Stellenbosch University in June-July 2018.
+The African Doctoral Academy (ADA) is privileged to offer a limited number of candidates, at the start of their Doctoral careers, the opportunity to attend the ADA Summer School at Stellenbosch University in January 2019.

 In awarding this funding, our aim is to give successful candidates the opportunity to attend an ADA Doctoral School and spend time at a world-class research university, building their individual capacity and resilience for the journey ahead.
-This Winter the ADA will offer 17 courses over two weeks, including introductory courses to Research Design and Methodology (Quantitative and Qualitative), Mixed Methods Research Design as well as courses in analytical techniques and software applications (such as SPSS, R and ATLAS.ti), Preparing for a PhD, Writing and Publishing articles and training in Doctoral Supervision.
+This Summer the ADA will offer 19 courses over three weeks which includes a non-compulsory preparatory course followed by week-long courses in Research Design and Methodology (Quantitative and Qualitative), Mixed Methods Research Design as well as courses in analytical techniques and software applications (such as SPSS, R and ATLAS.ti), Preparing for a PhD, Writing and Publishing articles and training in Doctoral Supervision.

 Successful candidates will be awarded the following as part of the programme:

-- Two, week-long courses at the ADA Winter School.
+- Two, week-long courses at the ADA Summer School.

 - Self-catering accommodation in Stellenbosch.*

-- Transport to visit the V&A Waterfront in Cape Town.
+- Transport to visit the V&A Waterfront in Cape Town on Sunday 13 January.

 - Return Economy airfare to and from Cape Town International Airport, if applicable.**